Living Large with Large Lists and Large Libraries

 This is an open-source article with the community providing support for it.
 For official Microsoft content, see Microsoft 365 documentation.

 Best practices and strategies for building and operating large SharePoint Lists and Libraries well above the item limit threshold

-- Life above 5000 items is indeed possible with planning and some filtering/sorting compromises.
+- List or Library above 5000 items is indeed possible with planning and some filtering/sorting compromises.

 - If you can make it modern, you should.
 The modern experience improves over time; classic does not.

 - Apply remedies before you hit 5000 items, though in some cases, you can make it to 20000.
 Procrastination will hurt you!

 - Your users don't care about this limitation one bit.
 Word doesn't limit you to 500 words.
 Excel doesn't limit you to 50 columns.
 As site owner, you need to be on top of this.

 - If your List or Library is at 3500 items, fair chance it'll hit 5001 when you're on vacation.

 There are couple of myths floating around in the world of SharePoint Lists and Libraries.
 One is that you shouldn't treat a List like a database (untrue - it is just fine for a power user to create a database).
 The other is that Lists and Libraries with more than 5000 items just won't work.
 Both of these are false.
 Here is guidance on how to own and operate a list or library from 5001 - 30 million items.

 A Cautionary Tale: As site owner, your end-users and power-users will hit this wall without careful planning and some monitoring.
 To them, the List/Library will appear broken and will reflect badly on you and the tool.
 They'll be given almost no warning that they're exceeding the threshold.